We Communicate With Everybody. Scholars / Specialists Index Last update: 2 January 2017

 just high school folks and the kids.

-five Planck base units, it got very challenging.
+we included all five Planck base units, it got very challenging.

 1. Nobody talks about those 67 notations from the